 Blacktown Arts is the arts and cultural development unit of Blacktown City Council.
 We are responsible for the delivery of a diverse program of creative and cultural experiences in the City of Blacktown, management of The Leo Kelly Blacktown Arts Centre, the City’s Art Collection and cultural planning.

 COVID-19 has had a huge impact on the arts and cultural sector in Australia and we would like to support artists in any way we can.
 Recently, we have developed a digital program to support local artists and engage a wide range of audiences.
-Next week, The Leo Kelly Blacktown Arts Centre is reopening with limited programs.
+The Leo Kelly Blacktown Arts Centre has now reopened with limited programs.
+Check out our program by clicking here.

 While we won’t be able to welcome live performance audiences back to the Arts Centre just yet, we would like to make our Performance Studio available to independent artists or companies undertaking creative development, research or writing for the development of new performance or film projects.